 Program Director: James Kirby, email@example.com

 The goal of the program is to train fellows to assume leadership roles in academic, tertiary care, and public health microbiology laboratories.
 Philosophically we believe that this education is best accomplished through hands-on instruction in microbiological methods, direct participation in the consultative and administrative activities of the microbiology laboratory, and participation in activities of the infectious diseases, pharmacy, and infection control/hospital epidemiology departments.
 Fellows will also rotate at Children's Hospital Boston and the Massachusetts State Laboratory to gain a comprehensive education experience that includes adult, pediatric, and public health microbiology.
-The program is accepting applications until January 1, 2014 for a position that will begin July 2014.
-Note: at present, only applicants with their own source of salary support will be considered for the July 2014 position.
+Applications for a position that will begin in July 2016 will be accepted from January 1, 2015 through October 1, 2015.
+However, due to internal funding limitations, the program is only accepting fellows who will have funding provided by third party organizations for salary, benefits, and all other associated expenses related to fellowship training.

 Indiana University School of Medicine